The Shared Encryption Key

 To decrypt old referrals after the key has changed, the old key must be entered on the browser as well.

-If none of the above scenarios are applicable, or you have any further questions, please contact CognisantMD support.
+If none of the above scenarios are applicable, or you have any further questions, please contact OceanMD Support.